 Citrus fruits may be known for vitamin C, but one cup of cauliflower actually contains 85% daily value for the powerful antioxidant nutrient.As most of you already know, vitamin C also plays a role in immune function.Vitamin C is also associated with a reduced risk of heart disease, cancer, joint disease and cataracts.

 Over the past couple years, I've racked up quite a few recipes for whole roasted cauliflower.
 Now that I've made it, I'm not sure what took me so long to finally make it.
-It makes for such a stunning presentation, the perfect vegan main.
-And if you're still not convinced cauliflower is the new kale, it's served over a kale and couscous salad, which you could easily make gluten free with quinoa instead.
+It makes for such a stunning presentation!
+And if you're still not convinced cauliflower is the new kale, it's served over a kale and couscous salad.

 Whole Roasted Cauliflower with Sun-Dried Tomato Pesto and Couscous Kale Salad